miguelazue/sql-data-warehousing-projects/README.md

 - `bank-warhouse/` Folder for the Data Warehouse project recreating synthetic data of a Bank.

-## Table of Contents Bank Data Warehouse

-### Project: Bank Data Warehouse
+## Project: Bank Data Warehouse

-This repository showcases various SQL and data warehousing projects focused on creating structured data models, managing ETL processes, and analyzing data through complex SQL queries.
+This project showcases various SQL and data warehousing uses focused on creating a structured data model, managing ETL processes, and analyzing data through complex SQL queries.
 The key project in this repository is a bank data warehouse, built using synthetic data to mimic real-world scenarios.

+Diagram of the Warehouse:

 <p align="center">
   <img src="bank-warehouse/bank_warehouse_diagram.png" alt="Bank Warehouse Diagram" width="500"/>